railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 You can set an attendance grid (or the timesheets) in the project file.
 If you don't specify anything, Open ERP assumes by default that you work 8 hours a day from Monday to Sunday.
 Once a grid is specified you can call up a project Gantt chart using the Print button.
 The system then calculates a project plan for earliest delivery using task ordering and the attendance grid.

-.. tip::   **Point**  *Calendar view*
+.. tip:: Calendar view

 	Open ERP's web client can give you a calendar view of the different tasks.
 	This is all based on the deadline data and displays only tasks that have a deadline.
 	You can then delete, create or modify tasks using simple drag and drop.

+	..
+TODO - is this true any more?

 	This view isn't available in Open ERP's GTK client.